Fighting Money Laundering with Statistics and Machine Learning: Client Risk Profiling

 \subsection{Unsupervised Client Risk Profiling}

-Claudio and Jo\~ao \cite{Claudio2015} employ $K$-means clustering \cite{Lloyd1982} to construct risk profiles.
+Alexandre and Balsa \cite{Claudio2015} employ $K$-means clustering \cite{Lloyd1982} to construct risk profiles.
 The algorithm seeks a clustering $\rho:\mathbb{R}^d\rightarrow\{S_1,\dots,S_K\}$ that assigns every client $c$ to a cluster $k=1,\dots,K$.
 This is achieved by solving for

-where $\boldsymbol{\mu}_{k}\in\mathbb{R}^d$ denotes the mean of cluster $k$ and $\rho_k= \{c=1,\dots,n | \rho(\mathbf{x}_c)=k\}$ denotes the set of clients assigned to cluster $k$.
+where $\boldsymbol{\mu}_{k}\in\mathbb{R}^d$ denotes the mean of cluster $k$ and ${\rho_k= \{c=1,\dots,n | \rho(\mathbf{x}_c)=k\}}$ denotes the set of clients assigned to cluster $k$.
 The problem is addressed in a greedy optimization fashion; iteratively setting $\boldsymbol{\mu}_{k}=\frac{1}{|\rho_k|}\sum_{\rho_k}\mathbf{x}_{c}$ and $\rho(\mathbf{x}_{c})=\arg\min_{k=1,\dots,K}\left\Vert \mathbf{x}_{c}-\boldsymbol{\mu}_{k}\right\Vert ^{2}$.
 To evaluate the approach, the authors employ a data set with approximately 2.4 million clients from an undisclosed financial institution.
 Disclosed features include the average size and number of transactions.
 The authors implement $K=7$ clusters, designating two of them as risky.
-The first contains clients with a high number of transactions but low transaction values.
+The first contains clients with many transactions but low transaction values.
 The second contains clients with older accounts but larger transaction values.
-Finally, the authors employ decision trees (see section 4.2) to find classification rules that emulate the clusters.
+Finally, the authors employ decision trees (see Section \ref{subsec:Supervised Client Risk Profiling}) to find classification rules that emulate the clusters.
 The motivation is, presumably, that bank officers find it easier to work with rules than with $K$-means.

 Cao and Do \cite{Cao2012} present a similar study, applying clustering with slope \cite{Yang2002}.
 Starting with 8,020 transactions from a Vietnamese bank, the authors first change the level of analysis to individual clients.
-Features include the sum of in- and outgoing transactions, the number of sending and receiving third parties, and the difference between funds send and received.
+Features include the sum of in- and outgoing transactions, the number of sending and receiving third parties, and the difference between funds sent and received.
 The authors then discretize features and build clusters based on cluster histograms' height-to-width ratios.
-They finally simulate 25 accounts with money laundering behavior.
-Some of these can easily be identified in the produced clusters.
-We do, however, note that much may depend on the nature of the simulations.
+They finally simulate 25 accounts with money laundering behavior, some easily identifiable in the produced clusters.
+Much may, however, depend on the nature of the simulations.

-Paula \textit{et al.} \cite{Paula2016} use an autoencoder neural network to find outliers among Brazilian export firms.
-Neural networks can be described as directed, acyclic graphs that connect computational units (i.e., neurons) in layers.
-The output of a feedforward neural network with $L$ layers is given by